debruit/challenge_ml-latam/docs/challenge.md

 - Then, it will build the Dockerfile image to push into the Artifact Registry provided by GCP.
 - Once is pushed, it will deploy the image using Cloud Run in a development service for testing.
 - Then, it will build a test Dockerfile.stress image to run the stress test using the URL provided by the development service.
-- If everything worked well, it will create a PR to the main branch.
+- If everything worked well, it will create a new branch release/**sha** and checkout to it.
+- In the release branch, will create a PR to main branch.

 ### CD pipeline
-- First of all, the pipeline will run when there's a 'push' in the main branch.
+- First of all, the pipeline will run when the CI workflow is done and successful.
+- It will merge the PR made by the release branches.
 - The pipeline will build the Dockerfile image to push into the Artifact Registry provided by GCP.
 - Once is pushed, it will deploy the image using Cloud Run in a production service.
 - If everything worked well, it will print the URL provided by the production service.